pwgrzyn/Ansys-Fluent-Gray-Scott-/README.md

 # Ansys-Fluent-Gray-Scott-
-Simulation of Turing instability using Ansys fluent
+Simulation of Turing instability using Ansys fluent on a Square(where left and right border are connected and upper and lower aswell)

 ## How To Set this up in Ansys Student 2025
 1. Create new Ansys Fluent project